by Carolyn Thomas ♥ @HeartSisters ♥ 3rd in a 3-part series:

 Physician Dr. Robin Schoenthaler once wrote in a Boston Globe column that, instead of looking for men who like those long romantic walks on the beach at sunset, women would do well to picture how the man of your dreams handles things when you’re sick.
 In fact, her recommendation for ideal husband material is a man who will hold your purse in the hospital waiting room.

 It can be rare to hear in person from men about what it’s really like to live with us while we’re living with heart disease.
-It isn’t often, for example, that our WomenHeart online support community of over 24,000 female heart patients on Inspire.com hears directly from a real live male.
+It isn’t often, for example, that our WomenHeart online support community of thousands of female heart patients on Inspire.com hears directly from a real live male.
 But when Steve Kirsche of Wethersfield, CT stopped by to write about his own perspective as the spouse of a heart patient, I asked him for permission to reprint his personal observations here for you.
 Here’s what Steve had to tell us: Continue reading “A wife’s heart disease teaches her husband a big lesson”

 by Carolyn Thomas